fasiha/isomorphic-gatty/README.md

 I put the following in a big kettle, simmered for a few months, and published the resulting package:
 - [isomorphic-git](https://isomorphic-git.org)
 - append-only event logs
-- Ink and Switch's essay [“Local-first software”](https://www.inkandswitch.com/local-first.html)
+- Ink and Switch’s essay [“Local-first software”](https://www.inkandswitch.com/local-first.html)
 - BYOS (bring your own storage)
 - browser and Node.js